line/armeria/site/src/sphinx/advanced-retry.rst

                               .decorator(RetryingHttpClient.newDecorator(strategy))
                               .build();

-This will produce following logs when there's three attempts:
+This will produce following logs when there are three attempts:

 .. code-block:: java